Building a Partition Wall in Garage in 9 Simple, Easy Steps!

 STEP 6: Attach the Studs to the 2 Plates

 The studs on the two ends should be attached to the studs in the garage walls using long nails or #10X3″ wood screws.
-That will stabilize the partition wall in relation to the garage.
+That will stabilize the partition wall with the garage.

 The remaining vertical stud ends need to be attached to the bottom and top plates at the spots marked out earlier.
 There are two possible ways you can do this.